nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [u/UNIT] [q/QUANTITY] [e/EXPIRY DATE]`

-* Index must be a valid integer that refers to an an item currently in the fridge
+* Index must be a valid integer that refers to an item currently in the fridge

 Example: <br/>
 `edit 1 n/Cauliflower q/20` returns